 They interview a lot of people and accept a good amount.
 However, keep your patience b/c prematches are hard to come by here.
 Speak with Dr. Kellaway, she's very approachable.

-all students very friendly- great tour- really showed all of school. included a look at the vivarium, helicopter pad where they do life flight. food at lunch sucked though!
+All students very friendly- great tour- really showed all of school. included a look at the vivarium, helicopter pad where they do life flight. food at lunch sucked though!

 School has great facilities and superb learning environment.
 The philosophy is extremely contagious, and it seems that all the students have bought into it.
 This was my first interview though, so I have nothing to compare it to.

-relaxing interviews, great staff.
+Relaxing interviews, great staff.
 The second one popped out random questions at me from time to time.
 I guess, to make sure I wasn't just taking it easy.

 UTH cares about their students and their lives outside of school.
 The faculty members were warm and caring.
 My first interviewer couldn't access my application on his computer.
 I let him see a copy of mine that I had on me.
 Very laid back interview.